brian-cy-chang/starter-hugo-academic/content/home/experience.md

     date_start: '2014-01-03'
     date_end: '2014-06-05'
     description: |2-
-      * Lead engineer in building custom optrodes used tp study behavioral aggression in transgenic mice via electrophysiology and optogenetics
+      * Lead engineer in building custom optrodes used to study behavioral aggression in transgenic mice via electrophysiology and optogenetics

 design:
   columns: '1'